maorfr/helm-inject/README.md

 ```
 $ helm inject upgrade --help
-upgrade a release including inject (default injector: linkerd)
+upgrade a release including inject

 Usage:
   inject upgrade [RELEASE] [CHART] [flags]

 Flags:
+      --command string       injection command to be used (default "inject")
       --debug                enable verbose output
       --dry-run              simulate an upgrade
-  -h, --help                  help for upgrade
       --injector string      injector to use (must be pre-installed) (default "linkerd")
   -i, --install              if a release by this name doesn't already exist, run an install
-      --kubecontext string    name of the kubeconfig context to use (used instead of kube-context as it is ommited in plugins)
+      --kubecontext string   name of the kubeconfig context to use
       --namespace string     namespace to install the release into (only used if --install is set).
 Defaults to the current kube config namespace
       --set stringArray      set values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2)
       --tls                  enable TLS for request
       --tls-cert string      path to TLS certificate file (default: $HELM_HOME/cert.pem)
       --tls-key string       path to TLS key file (default: $HELM_HOME/key.pem)
   -f, --values stringArray   specify values in a YAML file or a URL (can specify multiple)
 ```